-ii.
-During a Family and Medical Leave to care for a family

-member with The employee's spouse, same or opposite sex domestic partner, parent or child has a "serious health condition" as defined in Article 16 - Leaves of Absence, Section D.1.j., or to care for a family member who is a covered servicemember undergoing medical treatment, recuperation, or therapy for or a "serious injury or illness" as defined in by and discussed in Article 17-6- Leaves of Absence Section D.5.a.3.
-Use of sick leave granted under this provision shall may be charged against the employee's Family and Medical Leave entitlement pursuant to Article 16 Leaves of Absence, Section D.3.d.1 or used as accrued sick leave, at the employee's election;

-- When the employee is required to be in attendance or iii. provide care because of a serious illness, disability, or injury of t The employee's spouse, same-or opposite sex domestic partner, parent, parent-in-law, or child, grandparent, grandchild parent, or sibling, son-in-law, daughter-in-law, or any other person related to the employee who is residing in the employee's household has an when the leave does not qualify for a Family and Medical Leave under illness or disability that does not constitute a "serious health condition" as defined in Article 176 - Leaves of Absence, Section D.1.j. or a "serious injuryor illness" as defined in Article 16 Leaves of Absence, Section D.5.a.3, and/or the employee is not eligible for Family and Medical Leave under Article 16 - Leaves of Absence, Section D. - 1) The employee's grandparent, grandchild, father in law, mother in law, son in law, or daughter in law, sibling, or any other person for whom the employee has a personal obligation who is residing in the employee's household suffers illness or disability. - 4) The employee is bonding with a new child. - 3.
-Victims of Domestic Violence, Sexual Assault, or Stalking
+- During a Family and Medical Leave to care for a family member with The employee's spouse, same- or opposite-sex domestic partner, parent or child has a "serious health condition" as defined in Article 16 - Leavesof Absence, Section D.1.j. or to care for a family member who is a covered servicemember undergoing medical treatment, recuperation, or therapy for or a "serious injury or illness" as defined by and discussed in Section Article 17- Leaves of Absence Section D.5.a.3.Use of sick leave granted under this provision may be charged against the employee's Family and Medical Leave will run concurrently with sick leave taken for apurpose that meets the criteria for a family and medical leave underentitlement pursuant to Article 167 - Leaves of Absence, Section D.3.d.1or used as accrued sick leave, at the employee's election; - 3.
+When the employee is required to be in attendance or provide care because of a serious illness, disability, or injury of the employee's spouse, same-or opposite sex domestic partner, parent, parent-in-law, or child, grandparent, grandchild, sibling, son-in-law, daughter-in-law, or any other person related to the employee who is residing in the employee's household when the leave does not qualify for a Family and Medical Leave under has an illness or disability that does not constitute a "serious health condition" as defined in Article 167 Leaves of Absence, Section D.1.j. or a "serious injury or illness" as defined in Article 16 Leaves of Absence, Section D.5.a.3, and/or the employee is not eligible for Family and Medical Leave under Article 17 Leaves of Absence, Section D or;.
+The employee's grandparent, grandchild, father-in-law, mother-in-law, son- inlaw-, or daughter-in-law, sibling, or any other person for whom the employee has a personal obligation who is residing in the employee's household suffers illness or disability. - 4.
+The employee is bonding with a new child.

+3. Victims of Domestic Violence, Sexual Assault or Stalking
-An eligible employee who is a may use accrued sick leave if the employee is a victim of domestic violence, sexual assault, or stalking, the purposes described in subdivision (c) of Labor Code Section 230 and subdivision (a) of Labor Code Section 230.1. may use available sick leave to (1) obtain or attempt to obtain any relief, including but not limited to a temporary restraining order, restraining order, or other injunctive relief, to help ensure the health, safety, or welfare of the employee or their child; (2) seek medical attention for injuries caused by crime or abuse; (3) obtain services from a domestic violence shelter, program, rape crisis center, or victim services organization or agency as a result of the crime or abuse; (4)

-obtain psychological counseling or mental health services related to an experience of crime or abuse; or (5) participate in safety planning or take other actions to increase safety from future crime or abuse, including temporary or permanent relocation.
+An eligible employee who may use accrued sick leave if the employee is a victim of domestic violence, sexual assault, or stalking, the purposes described in subdivision (c) of Labor Code Section 230 and subdivision (a) of Labor Code Section 230.1 may use available sick leave to (1) obtain or attempt to obtain any relief, including but not limited to a temporary restraining order, restraining order, or other injunctive relief, to help ensure the health, safety, or welfare of the employee or their child; (2) seek medical attention for injuries caused by crime or abuse; (3) obtain services from a domestic violence shelter, program, rape crisis center, or victim services organization or agency as a result of the crime or abuse; (4) obtain psychological counseling or mental health services related to an experience of crime or abuse; or (5) participate in safety planning or take other actions to increase safety from future crime or abuse, including temporary or permanent relocation.
 The University will maintain the confidentiality of health information or information related to domestic violence or sexual assault regarding an employee or employee's family member and will not disclose such information except as required by law.